sjcHaiKuo/carrierwave-ios/README.md

 `CRVNetworkManager` include several additional properties that can help you with more advanced managment of upload / download process, for example `numberOfRetries`, `reconnectionTime`.

 One of them is `whitelistManager` property which contains list of file types supported by carrierwave backend.
 Before every upload `CRVNetworkManager` is checking that list to determine if selected file is supported.
 If not `CRVNetworkManager` will return appropriate `NSError` object.
-With usage of `whitelistManager`, developer can also check if his asset is supported, by calling method:
+With usage of `whitelistManager`, developer can also check if his asset mime type is supported, by calling method:
 ```
-- (BOOL)containsItem:(NSObject *)item;
+- (BOOL)containsMimeType:(NSString *)mimeType;
 ```

 ## UI Component